xumingming/storm-wiki/Powered-By.md

 </td>
 <td>
 <p>
 Parse.ly is using Storm for its web/content analytics system.
-We have a home-grown data procressing and storage system built with Python and Celery, with backend stores in Redis and MongoDB.
+We have a home-grown data processing and storage system built with Python and Celery, with backend stores in Redis and MongoDB.
 We are now using Storm for real-time unique visitor counting and are exploring options for using it for some of our richer data sources such as social share data and semantic content metadata.
 </p>
 </td>
 </tr>